-A beautiful example of rural dry stone masonry:
+A superb example of rural dry stone work:

 huts in Pays de Forcalquier